Syrian baby among casualties on second day of Turkish offensive - MIA

 Erdogan was referring to members of the Kurdish-led Syrian Democratic Forces (SDF), which Turkey views as terrorists threatening its border security.

-The SDF controls large areas in north-eastern Syria and has been Washington’s main partner in defeating Islamic State.
+The SDF controls large areas in north-eastern Syria and has been Washington’s main partner in defeating the Islamic State terrorist group.

-Erdogan argued the Turkish incursion will “guarantee to the whole world” that Islamic State will not be able to reign in the region again.

-US President Donald Trump, who paved the way for the offensive by pulling out some troops and abandoning Syrian Kurdish fighters, said Turkey has to take care of the Islamic State threat.
+US President Donald Trump, who paved the way for the offensive by pulling out some troops and abandoning Syrian Kurdish fighters, said Turkey would have to take care of the Islamic State threat.

 Erdogan said Turkey will keep some of the Islamic State captives in prison and will send others back to their countries of origin “if they are accepted.”